 2. Arrowroot And Tea Tree Oil Hair Mask

 If you suffer from an oily scalp, consider using arrowroot powder on your hair.
 It works as a natural alternative to commercial dry shampoo powder, which can be pretty expensive.
-Arrowroot powder can moisturize your hair, and reduce the greasiness on your scalp
+Arrowroot powder can moisturize your hair, and reduce the greasiness on your scalp and hair strands.